-The Ten Duties of a Debtor in a Kentucky SBRA Chapter 11 case
+The Debtor’s Ten Duties in a Kentucky SBRA Chapter 11 Bankruptcy

-The Duty to Cooperate in a Kentucky SBRA Chapter 11 case
+1. The Duty to Cooperate in a Kentucky SBRA Chapter 11

-There is both a panel trustee and the US Trustee who have duties to supervise the case.
-The Debtor in an SBRA Small Business Reorganization has specific duties under 11 U.S.C. § 521(a)(3).
-There has always been a duty to co-operate with the Trustee and this is nothing new to bankruptcy.
-The Debtor chooses to be in or not in Chapter 13.
-If you ask for the benefits of bankruptcy you have to co-operate.
+There is both a panel trustee and the U.S. Trustee who have duties to supervise the case.
+The debtor in an SBRA Small Business Reorganization has specific duties under 11 U.S.C. § 521(a)(3).
+Of course, there is always a duty to cooperate because the debtor chooses to be in an 11 or Chapter 13.
+They are asking for the benefits of bankruptcy, so the debtor must cooperate.

-The Duty to Comply with four main Deadlines of an SBRA Chapter 11 case
+2. The Duty to Comply with the Four Main Deadlines of an SBRA Chapter 11

-The Deadlines includes and initial interview and a status conference within 60 days after filing 11 USC 1188(a)(3).
-Fourteen days before the status conference, the debtor must report the efforts a debtor has taken to attain a consensual plan of reorganization 11 USC 1188(c).
-Ninety days after filing the debtor must file a plan 11 USC 1189(b).
+The deadlines include an initial interview and a status conference within 60 days after filing under 11 USC 1188(a)(3).
+Fourteen days before the status conference, the debtor must report the efforts they have taken to attain a consensual plan of reorganization 11 USC 1188(c).
+Then, ninety days after filing the debtor must file a plan 11 USC 1189(b).
 These are the primary important deadlines pre-confirmation of the plan but there are other deadlines including the monthly reports.
 To see a more complete list check out our Kentucky SBRA checklist.

-The Duty to file a Small Business Budget which can and will be approved
+3. The Duty to File a Small Business Budget that Can be Approved

-The Income, the Debtor, earns after the commencement of the case is property of the bankruptcy estate which is controlled by the Trustee and the Debtor in possession 11 USC 1115 (a) (2).
+The income the Debtor earns after the commencement of the case is property of the bankruptcy estate which is controlled by the Trustee and the Debtor in possession 11 USC 1115 (a) (2).
 To operate the business, the Debtor must file a motion with proper notice and a hearing before paying wages and expenses 11 USC 363(b)(1).
-If a property is used without authorization, the case may be converted, dismissed or a trustee may be appointed to manage your property directly by the US Trustee.
+If a property is used without authorization, the case may be converted to a Chapter 7, dismissed or a trustee may be appointed to manage the property directly by the US Trustee.

-The Duty to file SBRA Periodic Controlling Interest Reports.
+4. The Duty to File SBRA Periodic Controlling Interest Reports

-The Duty to file SBRA Monthly and Quarterly reports.
+5. The Duty to File SBRA Monthly and Quarterly Reports

 Each month the Debtor must file a monthly operating report and no later than 20 days after the month being reported on.
 This is reported on form 425C along with any supporting documentation and exhibits.
 Post confirmation reports are not required though for an SBRA due to Bankruptcy Rule 2015(a)(5)